simulism/js-minicamp-homework-1/README.md

 <b>If</b> statements tell your script what do to do based on whether or not a statement is true.

-<b>Boolean values are simply true or false.
+<b>Boolean</b> values are simply true or false.
 Boolean variables can be used, among other things, to return whether or not a statement is true or false.

 2. Install Node and NPM.
 NPM comes packaged with Node. https://nodejs.org/en/download/